TritonDataCenter/rfd/rfd/0013/README.md

   which have previously made use of KVM Docker.

+## Discussion notes

+With Alex (19 Jan 2016):

+- Consider having roles at the top-level or orgs to gate things like UpdateOrg.
+  The current proposal is that there is a set of org "owners" that have full access -- i.e. RBAC-y aperture eval isn't in the picture for UpdateOrg.

+- What's the story for fwrules and roles?

+- Are there other "meta-ops" to consider with roles?
+I.e. RBAC actions that aren't on "real" resources (vms, images, networks, packages).

+- Alex likes rbac action condensing.

+- One limitation with future-proof polices is that if we have a new facility for which we want a new RBAC action... we can't have pre-existing future proof policies.
+E.g. one thing I saw with AWS's policy language was:

+        deny ecs:SomeSpecificAction
+        allow ecs:*

+  We don't have a "deny" equiv in aperture.
+It is just "CAN" (ie "allow").

+- Smartlogin.
+Alex wonders if we should think about the difference between SSH access as root and SSH access as a user named the same as your account, too.

+  The idea in the future is to have the nsswitch.conf set up so that it has a provider in there and will communicate with the smartlogin agent and implicitly create the user like the LDAP login integration stuff.

+  To futureproof for eventual possible support for ^^, we'd have OperateInstance as root ssh/zlogin/docker-login access.
+But a *separate* RBAC action for per-user login.

+  is it worth having another one with is like logininstance or something I guess we can add it in future when we have something to use it for but we should take care to define that the right that's included in operateinstance is specifically the right to become root on the instance by various means.

+  Re: "ubuntu instead of root" for ubuntu images:
+  Alex: I'd treat that case as the same as the others -- you're getting root login it's just it's as this ubuntu user because politics it has passwordless sudo

+- Smartlogin.
+Trent: "at the least I think smartlogin would need to learn that a zone owned by an org belongs to a set of projects, for which a set of accounts have OperateInstance access... and that defines the set of keys that should be allows to login"

+- User docs: just make sure the doco has diagrams and examples and really patiently runs through things all in one spot.

+With jclulow:

+- Clarify that "VM.owner_uuid"  is the *org* UUID for VMs under orgs.
+Ditto other resources.

+- Clarify the billing picture.
+That isn't well covered.
+I was leaning towards something similar to GH, where you can assign a billing contact on an org.
+I think GH allows that to be an email (and obviously credit card details), and not need to be a full GH account.

 ## Notes from earlier discussions

 ### List all instances being a separate policy action/attribute?